-- Popular Science named NC State's Textile Protection and Comfort Lab as one of the 10 most awesome college labs for 2013.
+- Popular Science named NC State’s Textile Protection and Comfort Center as one of the 10 most awesome college labs for 2013.

-- The Alumni Association Student Ambassador Program, or AASAP, topped the nation for its work on NC State’s 125th anniversary homecoming.
+- The Alumni Association Student Ambassador Program topped the nation for its work on NC State’s 125th anniversary homecoming.

-- Completed the best fundraising year in university history, raising more than $198 million, including a $10 million gift naming the Prestage Family Department of Poultry Science
+- 2013 was the best fundraising year in NC State history: The university raised more than $198 million, including a $10 million gift naming the Prestage Family Department of Poultry Science.

-- Announced a new, $18 million NSF Engineering Research Center that will make self-powered health monitoring devices
+- An $18 million NSF Engineering Research Center is developing self-powered health monitoring devices.

-- Entered into a six-year, $10 million agreement with Eastman Chemical Company to conduct cutting-edge research in chemistry, materials science and other scientific disciplines
+- The university recently signed a six-year, $10 million agreement with Eastman Chemical Company to conduct cutting-edge research in chemistry, materials science and other scientific disciplines.